marianaflores1/Customer-Segmentation-Analysis/README.md

 This study examines data from Kaggle on customer demographics for the purpose of conducting a segmentation analysis to guide personalization strategy.
 Segmentation analysis is derived in Python by applying an unstructured learning technique called K-Means Clustering with Principal Component Analysis (PCA) to identify and segment customers into three subgroups.
 Key findings and recommendations are derived through a combination of SQL, Excel, and PowerPoint and both provide context into the analysis as well as executive summary of business insights.

 ## Business Objective
-To maximize the value of customers to the business through a personalization strategy tailored to each segment's preferences.
+To maximize the value of customers to the business through a personalization strategy tailored to each segment.

 ## Summary of Analysis
 I.   Import data